Kamalesh-Dev-Web/ReactBoilerplate-CRA/README.md

 Containers : containers for pages can be placed inside the `src/containers/{pageName}/index.js`

-layouts : different layouts for the components or pages can be inside a layout folder on respective container or component (example: `src/containers/{pageName}/layouts/{layoutName}.js`)
+Layouts : different layouts for the components or pages can be inside a layout folder on respective container or component (example: `src/containers/{pageName}/layouts/{layoutName}.js`)